tom-mi/iBrew/distro/README.md_parts/README_part1.md

 #### Install

-Write the image to the SD.
-Boot the Pi.
 SSH to the Pi!
 And use:

 ```
 cd ~